jvio/chat-room/README.md

 #### Encryption

-I am using simple encryption for storing passwords in the db using open sourced Bouncy Castle library.
+Using simple encryption for storing passwords in the db using open sourced Bouncy Castle library.

 #### SignalR

-I am using signalR to do push notifications to the client when a new message or conversation happens.
+Using signalR to do push notifications to the client when a new message or conversation happens.

 #### SPA services

-I am using spa services to create a bridge between node runtime and dotnet runtime and quickly host the angular solution in the web server.
+Using spa services to create a bridge between node runtime and dotnet runtime and quickly host the angular solution in the web server.

 ### Frontend

 #### Swagger

-I am using swagger and open api tools for:
+Using swagger and open api tools for:

 * Documentation of the open api endpoints, you can take a look here also: